Windiwindy/Fltrp-Log/FLTRP.md

 - 双语新闻
 - https://zhidao.baidu.com/question/554092104.html?entrytime=1544089748835&word=%E8%A5%BF%E6%96%B9%E9%9F%B3%E4%B9%90%E5%AE%B6%E4%B8%8E%E7%A7%B0%E5%8F%B7&ms=1&rid=7765331829881385485

+## Dec 4
+### Impromptu - def of innovation and the meaning of innovation to science and tech
+### Economics
+#### Comparative advantage
+- Definition: A person has a comparative advantage at producing something if he can produce it at lower cost than anyone else. (cost: opportunity cost) The law of comparative advantage is popularly attributed to English political economist David Ricardo.
+- explanation: The magic of comparative advantage is that everyone has a comparative advantage at producing something.
+The upshot is quite extraordinary: Everyone stands to gain from trade.
+Even those who are disadvantaged at every task still have something valuable to offer.
+The result will benefit the whole.
+- eg1: for example, in the past few years India has become a major supplier of phone-answering services for the American market, even though their English-language skills are not up-to-par.
+- eg2: Consider a famous athlete like Michael Jordan.
+Michael Jordan would likely be able to, say, paint his house quickly, owing to his abilities as well as his impressive height.
+Hypothetically, say that Michael Jordan could paint his house in 8 hours.
+In those same 8 hours, though, he could also take part in the filming of a television commercial which would earn him $50,000.
+By contrast, Jordan's neighbor Joe could paint the house in 10 hours.
+In that same period of time, he could work at a fast food restaurant and earn $100.
+In this example, Joe has a comparative advantage, even though Michael Jordan could paint the house faster and better.
+The best trade would be for Michael Jordan to film a television commercial and pay Joe to paint his house.
+So long as Michael Jordan makes the expected $50,000 and Joe earns more than $100, **the trade is a winner.
+Owing to their diversity of skills, Michael Jordan and Joe would likely find this to be the best arrangement for their mutual benefit.**
+- my eg: In teamwork of reporting, even though I'm not as proficient as my collegues at every task, I could still focus on collecting the voices of young people and to provide my own value, which would allow for higher levels of value production by organizing labor more efficiently.
+### Efficiency and fairness
+- opinion: There's consideration of efficiency behind fairness.
+No contradiction between the two.
+- eg1: Haslem v.
+Lockwood, After Haslem found horse manure scattered on a public highway, he hired workers to collect it and left it gathered in piles on the public road overnight in order to remove it the next morning.
+Before Haslem returned, Lockwood removed it.
+Haslem sued.
+The thing is, how the case will influence the later generations.
+To award Haslem the manure, is to encourage people creating wealth, and to show that law protects this wealth even if no efforts are made to protect it.
+The efforts for protecting property rights is a resouce consumption, law and ethics help reduce the consumption and improve efficiency.
+- eg234: put people into jail - positive accumulation of human capital; steal other people's property - care for our own wealth; hold the road troublemakers accountable - promote the efficiency of the public roads my eg: miss the deadline and fail - ensure the healthy development of rule consciousness
+### What is seen and what is not seen
+- opinion: when we make decisions, we need to consider those factors which could not be seen

 ## Dec 3
 ### 7 min history of western music http://www.360doc.com/content/17/0508/13/276037_652097738.shtml
 #### Ancient Greece and Rome